s-fatemeh-ebrahimi/Formality-Style-Transfer/README.md

 ## a. prepare data:
+The new_exp_fr folder, which include my_embedding_file and five pickle file, is  available on this link:  https://drive.google.com/drive/folders/1T-UlL24VmQOQCRmyX_3D66jbvnG2iogr?usp=sharing

-Data has been prepared in new_exp_fr folder. five pickle files are available in pickle format.
+Data has been prepared in new_exp_fr folder.